gyson/ane/README.md

 * It stores all data with versionstamp in ETS table.
 * It keeps a cached copy with versionstamp locally.
 * It uses atomics to save latest versionstamp and syncs data between ETS table and local cache.
+* Read operation would use cached data if cache hits and fallback to ETS lookup if cache expires.
+* Write operation would update ETS table and versionstamp in atomics array.

 ## Properties